Mating of trees for random planar maps and Liouville quantum gravity: a survey: Continuum mating of trees

 As in Theorem~\ref{thm-mating}, the proof of Theorem~\ref{thm-mating-chordal} does not give an explicit way of recovering $(\bh,\eta)$ from $(L,R)|_{[0,t]}$ and the above quantum surfaces (equivalently, from the trees of disks).
 A strengthened form of the measurability statement in Theorem~\ref{thm-mating-chordal} is proven in~\cite{mmq-welding}, which implies that there is only one way to weld together two trees of disks \emph{which produces an SLE curve}.
 However, this strengthened version is still weaker than the one in Theorem~\ref{thm:zipper0} based on conformal removability.
 Indeed, it is still an open question to determine whether $\SLE_\kappa$ is conformally removable for $\kappa\in (4,8)$.
 If we knew that this were the case then we could say that there is only one possible way of gluing together the trees of disks, regardless of the type of curve produced.

-In the case when $\gamma =\sqrt{8/3}$ and $\kappa = 6$, Theorem~\ref{thm-mating-chordal} is the continuum analog of the so-called \emph{peeling process} for a uniform infinite planar map with the topology of the half-plane, which allows one to explore this map one face at a time.
-See~\cite{angel-peeling,angel-curien-uihpq-perc} for more on peeling.
-This relationship is used in~\cite{gwynne-miller-char,gwynne-miller-perc} to prove the convergence of percolation on half-planar maps (which can be explored via peeling) to SLE$_6$ on $\sqrt{8/3}$-LQG.
+In the case when $\gamma =\sqrt{8/3}$ and $\kappa = 6$, Theorem~\ref{thm-mating-chordal} is the continuum analog of the so-called \emph{peeling process} for a uniform infinite planar map with the topology of the half-plane decorated by a percolation configuration.
+In this analogy, the left/right boundary length processes $L$ and $R$ correspond to so-called \emph{horodistance} processes.
+See~\cite{angel-peeling,angel-curien-uihpq-perc,richier-perc} for more on this peeling process and~\cite{curien-glimpse} for a similar peeling process using SLE$_6$ instead of a percolation interface.
+The relationship between Theorem~\ref{thm-mating-chordal} and peeling processes is used in~\cite{gwynne-miller-char,gwynne-miller-perc} to prove the convergence of percolation on half-planar maps to SLE$_6$ on $\sqrt{8/3}$-LQG.